 The flax seeds also add some healthy fiber and omega-3’s.
 Omega 3’s have been shown to help decrease inflammation, improve brain function, contribute to clear skin, lower cholesterol, fight depression, and even help prevent wrinkles.

 Coconut – I use unsweetened coconut in these cookies.
 Coconut is a healthy food and can help with weight loss, as long as it isn’t laden with sugar.

 Crispy Rice Cereal – There are several brands of crispy rice cereal on the market, from the familiar Rice Krispies to the not-so-common-but-very-yummy Nature’s Path Crispy Rice, and any one of them will work fine in this recipe.
 Some of the other brands include Erewhon, One Degree, and Barbara’s.

 Almond Meal – Almond meal is simply ground almonds.
-You can use pre-ground almonds in these cookies, or you can easily grind your own almonds by placing raw almonds in a food processor and processing until they are very, very fine.
+You can use pre-ground almonds (almond flour) in these cookies, or you can easily grind your own almonds by placing raw almonds in a food processor and processing until they are very, very fine.

 Coconut milk separates in the can, so I always dump the whole can in my blender and blend it up before using/measuring out for a recipe.

 About the Directions in This Recipe

 Mixing – This recipe gets a lot of mixing.
 This is the real reason why these cookies are slimming – your arms get a work out and you burn 300 calories before you even get one bite!
 Kidding.
 But seriously, be sure to follow the instructions as the mixing is essential for light, chewy, and crispy cookies.